arialdomartini/grasp-it/src/AssertiveProgramming/README.md

 There is a common misunderstanding about assertions, promulgated by the people who write compilers and language environments.
 It goes something like this:

-> Assertions odd some overhead to code.
+> Assertions add some overhead to code.
 Because they check for things that should never happen, they'll get triggered only by a bug in the code.
 Once the code has been tested and shipped, they are no longer needed, and should be turned off to make the code run faster.
 Assertions are a debugging facility.

 There are two patently wrong assumptions here.
 First, they assume that testing finds all the bugs.
 In reality, for any complex program you are unlikely to test even a miniscule percentage of the permutations your code will be put through (see Ruthless Testing).
 Second, the optimists are forgetting that your program runs in a dangerous world.
 During testing, rats probably won't gnaw through a communications cable, someone playing a game won't exhaust memory, and log files won't fill the hard drive.
 These things might happen when your program runs in a production environment.
 Your first line of defense is checking for any possible error, and your second is using assertions to try to detect those you've missed.